 Each state is regulated separately.
-At the present time there are only 4 states that require a license to perform animal massage.
 To find out what your state's laws are, contact your state Attorney General’s Office and ask about the laws governing animal sports massage.

 3. Do I have to have any experience or have to be a licensed massage therapist to attend classes at ITT, Inc.?

 No, the only pre-requisite to attend our workshops is the willingness to learn and to be comfortable around the animals.